bryanpinheiro/cors-project/README.md

 # cors-project
 ![typescript](https://img.shields.io/github/languages/top/bryansouza/cors-project)

-Cross-origin resource sharing (CORS) restrict an API to share its resources only to specified **hosts**.
+Cross-origin resource sharing (CORS) restricts an API to share its resources only to specified **hosts**.

 ## http-server
 This package allows us to serve static files.
 The code below sets the port to `8080` and the hostname to `localhost`.